-2020 ANNUAL REPORT ON FORM 10-K
+2021 ANNUAL REPORT ON FORM 10-K

-Any stockholder wishing to receive, without charge, a copy of the Company's 2020 Annual Report on Form 10-K (without exhibits) filed with the SEC, should write to the Corporate Secretary, Curtiss-Wright Corporation, 130 Harbour Place Drive, Davidson, North Carolina 28036.
+Any stockholder wishing to receive, without charge, a copy of the Company's 2021 Annual Report on Form 10-K (without exhibits) filed with the SEC on February 24, 2022, should write to the Corporate Secretary, Curtiss-Wright Corporation, 130 Harbour Place Drive, Suite 300, Davidson, North Carolina 28036.
 Exhibits to the Form 10-K will be furnished upon written request and payment of the Company's expenses in furnishing such documents.
-The Company's 2020 Annual Report on Form 10-K is also available free of charge through the Investor Relations section of the Company's website at https://investors.curtisswright.com/financials/sec-filings/default.aspx.
+The Company's 2021 Annual Report on Form 10-K is also available free of charge through the Investor Relations section of the Company's website at https://investors.curtisswright.com/financials/sec-fillings/default.aspx.